 Why Do Babies Sleep With Their Butt in the Air?

-Below are a few reasons why babies may sleep with their butt in the air:
+There are various reasons why a baby may sleep with their butt in the air.
+Below we outline the top reasons.

 1. The Fetal Position

-When you see babies fall sleep with their butts in the air, you may wonder why this is.
+When you see babies sleeping with their butts in the air, you may wonder why this is.
 Most adults don’t sleep like this, so why would a baby?
-Legs underneath, butt in the air, almost in a frog position, you may be concerned when your baby starts sleeping in this frog-like pose.
+Legs underneath, butt in the air, almost in a frog position, we must wonder why our baby sleeps in this frog-like pose.

-Think about the position that most babies are in when they are still in the mother’s womb.
-This may explain why babies assume this default position when they nap or sleep.
-Little ones spend nearly a year during your pregnancy, in a tight space, in this position.
+Think about the position that most babies are in when they are still in the womb.
+This may explain why babies assume this position to fall asleep.
+Little ones spend nearly a year in utero, in a tight space, in this frog position.

-Out of all sleeping positions, babies sleeping in the womb are in a frog pose, and they naturally just fall into the position of sleeping with their butt in the air.
+This, of all sleeping positions, is the chosen position for nearly every sleeping baby, and research indicates that a lot of it may have to do with simple muscle memory.
+This is how babies sleep in the womb, and they naturally just fall into the position of sleeping with their butt in the air.

 Adults Don’t Drop the Habit Either